When people start to sail, they want to know if sailing can be counted as an exercise.

 One of the things I love about sailing is that it does not feel like exercise.
-I can be out there on the water for three hours, and time just literally flies by.
+I can be on the water for three hours, and time just flies by.

 One of the great things about sailing is working so many muscles and parts of your body.
 It is just fun to be out on the water sailing, so you do not feel like you are exercising but just out having fun.